lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Responder SHALL compose message_4 as follows:

 * Compute a COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the following parameters.
-The protected header SHALL be empty.
+The protected header SHALL be the empty CBOR byte string.

    * protected = h''
    * external_aad = TH_4